sonbyj01/ece465-cloud-computing/src/proj2/README.md

 information about the other nodes so that they can each create peer-to-peer nodes amongst themselves (the graph of worker nodes forms a complete graph).

-(Note about revision 1: We were not able to implement the Server-Worker handshake in the manner described above.
-A simplified version, where each worker is given the `*.nodes` configuration file, is used instead for this revision.)

 ##### Distributing the Graph
 The graph is read in from a file on the server, and partitioned into subgraphs comprising vertices with adjacent indices.
 (This is the simplest